Xorlent/NPS-Log-Visualizer/README.md

 ## Parser and visualization tool for Microsoft NPS / RADIUS logs
 ### Installation
 1. Download the latest release .ZIP file.
-2. Right-click the downloaded file, click Properties, and click "Unblock"
+2. Right-click the downloaded file, click Properties, and click "Unblock."
 3. Extract the .ZIP to a single directory.
 4. Get InfluxDB 1.8 (https://dl.influxdata.com/influxdb/releases/influxdb-1.8.10_windows_amd64.zip)
-    - Unpack the files, place them into an appropriate folder within the Program Files directory
+    - Unpack the files, place them into an appropriate folder within the Program Files directory.
-    - Copy the starter configuration file from this repo into the folder, overwriting the existing file
+    - Copy the starter configuration file from this repo into the folder, overwriting the existing file.
     - Start InfluxDB: ```influxd.exe -config .\influxdb.conf```
 5. Get Grafana (https://grafana.com/grafana/download/10.0.3?edition=oss&pg=oss-graf&plcmt=hero-btn-1&platform=windows)
     - Once installed, start Grafana and load [http://localhost:3000/connections/datasources/new](http://localhost:3000/connections/datasources/new)
     - Select "InfluxDB"
     - Configure all details as shown [here](https://github.com/Xorlent/NPS-Log-Visualizer/blob/main/InfluxDataSource.jpg)
         - The admin password is blank for a default installation
+    - Navigate to [http://localhost:3000/dashboard/import](http://localhost:3000/dashboard/import) and import grafana-dashboard.json from this project.

 NOTE: Because neither InfluxDB or Grafana implements "ServiceMain" in their compiled code, you need to use a wrapper to create a Windows service.
   - NSSM is recommended (https://nssm.cc/download)